Norfolk and Western 611: Second mainline excursion service

 On May 23, during the Send Off Celebration event, 10 guests paid $611 each to drive the locomotive.
-On May 28, the NCTM and Trains magazine held the Fired Up! photo charter runbys with the locomotive pulling replicated 1950s freight and passenger train consists, alongside ACL E6 No. 501, which was temporarily re-lettered "NORFOLK AND WESTERN" to replicate one of the leased ACL diesel locomotives that N&W used to replace No. 611 and its sister locomotives on their passenger trains.
-On May 30, No. 611 began its homecoming trip back to Roanoke with Moorman, now the former NS CEO, at the throttle.
+On May 28, the NCTM and Trains magazine held the Fired Up! photo charter runbys with the locomotive pulling replicated 1950s freight and passenger train consists, alongside ACL E6 No. 501, which was temporarily re-lettered "NORFOLK AND WESTERN" to replicate one of the leased ACL diesel locomotives that N&W used to replace No. 611 and its fellow class J locomotives on their passenger trains.
+On May 30, No. 611 began its homecoming trip back to Roanoke, pulling 17 excursion cars loaded with 200 contributors, supporters, and volunteers, including Moorman on the NS theater car Buena Vista, which was at the rear of the excursion.
 The next day, the locomotive was reunited with the inoperable No. 1218 and class Y6a No. 2156, which was on loan from the National Museum of Transportation in St. Louis for display at the VMT until 2020.

+No. 611 pulling The American excursion on June 7, 2015.

-On June 6 and 7, 2015, No. 611 hauled its first 21st Century Steam public excursion in Virginia, running The American from Manassas to Front Royal on NS' B-Line.
-The locomotive then returned to ex-N&W rails, hauling the Cavalier excursion from Lynchburg to Petersburg on June 13 and 14.
+On June 6 and 7, 2015, No. 611 hauled its first 21st Century Steam public excursion in Virginia, running The American between Manassas and Front Royal on NS' B-Line.
+The locomotive then returned to ex-N&W rails, hauling the Cavalier round-trip excursion between Lynchburg and Petersburg on June 13 and 14.
 On June 15, it hauled a short freight train bound for Spencer, where it began its monthly boiler inspection at the NCTM.
 On July 1, No. 611 pulled a short revenue freight train back to Roanoke, where it ran two sold-out round-trip excursions: the Powhatan Arrow to Lynchburg through the Blue Ridge grade in the morning and the Pelican to Radford over the Christiansburg grade in the afternoon during the Independence Day weekend.
 The locomotive sometimes slipped on the grades due to rain.
 Coupled behind the auxiliary tender in its consist was NS research car No. 32, used to test the locomotive's power.
 This was the first time a mainline steam locomotive had been tested in action since 1977, when SOU tested Texas and Pacific No. 610.
 Then NS ended its 21st Century Steam program, although No. 611 continued to pull various excursion trips over NS trackage.